exercism/website-copy/CONTRIBUTING.md

 #### Visualizing steps

-If you're a bit lost of how each step links to another, you could generate the walkthrough graph by running this command:
+If you're a bit lost of how each step links to another, you can generate the walkthrough graph by running this command:

 ```
-$ rake graph
+$ bundle exec rake graph
 ```

 This produces a file named `graph.png`.
-Opening this file shows you how each step links to another.
 This tool is also helpful to find broken links between steps.

 ### Submitting Code Changes

-These instructions should get you closer to getting a commit into the repository.
+If you're new to contributing to open source on GitHub, this next section should help you get started.
+If you get stuck, open an issue to ask us for help and we'll get you sorted out (and improve these instructions).

 ### Git Workflow